-Fastmarkets aims to collect full details of each transaction, bid and offer, including brand, commercial terms and any other details relevant to value and pricing.
-Reporters ensure that the information they receive meet the specifications or can be normalized to them.
-Any data that does not fall within the stated quality ranges of the specification will not be eligible for consideration in the assessment.
+Fastmarkets' specifications detail the material's characteristics or quality, location, incoterm, payment terms and the minimum volume accepted.
+These specifications are determined in consultation with market participants and follow industry convention.
+Reporters ensure that the information they receive meet these specifications.
+Any data that does not fall within the stated ranges of the specification will not be eligible for consideration in the assessment.